Qualifications for Habitat homeownership

 As active participants in the building process, eligible Habitat homebuyers are:

-- In need of better housing.
 Potential homebuyers might be dealing with poorly built, unhealthy, damaged or inadequate housing.
-Alternatively, you might have a rent or mortgage that you cannot afford, or may living in a home that is inaccessible for your disabilities.
+Alternatively, you might have a rent or mortgage that you cannot afford, or may be living in a home that is inaccessible for your disabilities.

 In addition to building new homes, Habitat also: